sl0/conv/docs/source/iptables-converter.rst

 two entrypoints:

 - **iptables-converter**
-- **ip6tables-converter**.
+- **ip6tables-converter**

-They reside in linux userland, that means to run one of them you don't need root priviledges.
-Those are needed to load the output of the converters.
+They reside in linux userland, that means to run one of them you don't need root priviledges, which are only needed to load the output of the converters into the kernelspace.

 Command line interface
 ======================